zopefoundation/zc.relationship/src/zc/relationship/README.txt

 engine for more specialized and constrained tools and APIs.

-The relationship containers use the index to manage two-way relationships, either using a container interface or a listcontainer interface.
-They are a good example of the index in standalone use.
+The relationship containers use the index to manage two-way relationships, using a derived mapping interface.
+It is a good example of the index in standalone use.

 This document describes the relationship index.
-See container.txt for documentation of the relationship container, and listcontainer.txt for documentation of the relationship list container.
+See container.txt for documentation of the relationship container.

 =====
 Index